Exploring The Health Benefits of Pumpkins-One Of Autumn’s Best Fruits.

 It may seem strange to put it pumpkin on your face, since we think of pumpkins as food.
 Many people confuse pumpkin scented products with active pumpkin beauty products, especially this time of year.
 Fragrance has nothing to do with it.
 Products that contain actual pumpkin enzymes and pumpkin oil can be very beneficial to your skin health.

-At the Asarch Center for Dermatology and Laser and our Medical Spa, DermaSpa, we offer a therapeutic pumpkin facial treatment.
+At Asarch Dermatology, we offer a therapeutic pumpkin facial treatment.
 Included in this treatment is a cleansing with Pumpkin Cleanser, a facial massage with Pumpkin E Oil and a Pumpkin Enzyme Peel.
 As mentioned above, natural enzymes in pumpkin gently exfoliate dead skin cells without the need for scrubbing.
 Pumpkin E Oil provides antioxidant support and nourishes the skin, while the pumpkin enzyme peel provides deep exfoliation and cell turn over.